Mindful Travel:

 Take a cue from the Miyajima deer: sometimes the best thing you can do is just sit and take in the view.

-Think of it as leaving a ‘quiet trace.’
-Just as we aim to leave the physical environment untouched, we should aim to leave the social environment undisturbed, observing the beauty of a culture without interrupting the people actually living it.
+Leave a “Quiet Trace”: Just as we aim to leave the physical environment untouched, we should aim to leave the social environment undisturbed.
+This means observing the beauty of a culture without interrupting the people actually living it.

 The iconic red Ryugumon entrance gate of Sofuku-ji Temple in Nagasaki, a National Treasure of Japan, featuring an ornate two-story roof and traditional Chinese-influenced architecture.